 Tag Archives: ebook

-Chapter 1: When It Rains…
+Chapter One: When It Rains

 It had rained a lot this year.

 I didn’t bother to turn around.
 “Let’s just get this over with.
 I got shit to do today.”

 This was The Executioner.

 His feral grin was anything but warm as he drew his sword, its white blade singing as it parted from the scabbard at his side.
 I noted with a degree of satisfaction that he set his feet securely before casually waving his weapon towards the nearby chapel.
 “No one sent me, Chosen.
 Only lost little sheep like you need a shepherd.
 I guess Father never told you – you stray from the flock and you’ll welcome the wolves.”
 His grin became a smug smirk.
 “Or maybe you’re just a black sheep that He’s cut from the fold.”

-I pasted on a smug smile and concentrated for a brief moment, begrudgingly allowing that familiar warmth of presence to flow over me.
+I pasted on a smug smile of my own and concentrated for a brief moment, begrudgingly allowing that familiar warmth of presence to flow over me.
 Like a hot drink on a cold day, I could feel it ooze down through my being.
-It spread down through my fingertips and, as it did, I felt my own fiery sword spring to life in my right hand.
-“If it ain’t the wolf callin’ the sheep black…”
+It spread through my fingertips and, as it did, my own fiery sword sprang to life in my right hand.
+“Well, now.
+If it ain’t the wolf callin’ the sheep black…”

 He snarled and lunged.
-His body was a blur as he moved at what I could only call the ‘speed of thought’.
-If I were a normal man, his sword would have pinned my carcass to the turf before my eyes could even register the movement.
-Instead I snapped my blade up in time to knock aside his strike, our swords exploding in a shower of light as they collided.
+His body was a blur as he moved at what I could only describe as the ‘speed of thought’.
+If I were a normal man, his sword would have pinned my weathered carcass to the turf before my eyes could even register the movement.
+Instead, I snapped my blade up in time to knock aside his strike, our swords exploding in a shower of light as they collided.
 I went with the momentum of the swing, spinning around and backhanding him across the cheek.
 The impact echoed like a thunderclap and Alastor tumbled end over end, landing in a heap ten meters away.

-Bad for me…worse for him.
+Bad for me, but worse for him.

-As his hand desperately searched for the hilt I claimed it at the wrist; the charred scent of cauterized flesh filled my nostrils.
+As his hand desperately searched for the hilt, I claimed it at the wrist and the charred scent of cauterized flesh filled my nostrils.
 His mouth was moving now – spitting invective or begging for mercy, I really couldn’t tell which with my boot planted firmly on his throat.
 He squirmed for a few futile moments as the flames from my sword licked at his flesh.
-I rolled my wrist, dropped to one knee as my sword plunged into his chest.
+I rolled my wrist and dropped to one knee as my sword plunged into his chest.